 Knitting Details For knitting-types:

-Freestyle Mittens
+Freestyle Mittens:

 -Knit around plain 3-4 rows.
 Increase a bit for hand width.

 -Make a gore for the thumb: Increase the first stitch of one needle.
 Place a marker and Increase again.
 I like to increase here by knitting into the front and back of the stitch, which makes nary a hole.
 Wrap the fabric around thumb to determine number of thumb stitches.
-Con
+Continue increases (first stitch of the same needle, first stitch after the marker) until gore has enough stitches.

 -Now I like to knit the thumb.
 I do this because it's easier and prettier than making a hole for the thumb and trying to pick up the stitches around it later.
 Put hand stitches on holder, (everything except the gore) knit around for length of thumb, decrease quickly, and sew in tail.